ArgoCanada/bgcArgoDMQC/README.md

 0.2.3 - 0.2.6: September 3, 2020 - updates to pass all checks on conda-forge pull request, updated on PyPI as well

 0.2.7 - 0.2.8: September 29, 2020 - re-spun for PyPI and PR to conda-feedstock

+0.2.9: November 9, 2020 - name change to bgcArgoDMQC, various other updates over the past month